ifBars/ScheduleLua-Docs/docs/api/npc/finding.md

 ### Returns

-An NPC object if found, or `nil` if no NPC with the given ID exists.
+An NPCProxy object if found, or `nil` if no NPC with the given ID exists.

 ### Example